AlexandreGuirado/Streamlit-DataApp-Covid-19/README.md

 # Streamlit-DataApp-Covid-19

-This is a covid 19 dataset project updated daily.
+An interactive web-based dashboard to track COVID-19 in real time.
 In this case we are using Streamlit to make a Data App on localhost.

 To start the project, a good option is to use google colab, just click in the icon to open it.